liquid-collective/liquid-collective-protocol/natspec/components/ConsensusLayerDepositManagerV1.md

 > Consensus Layer Deposit Manager (v1)

-This contract handles the interactions with the official deposit contract, funding all validators
+This contract handles the interactions with the official deposit contract, funding all validatorsWhenever a deposit to the consensus layer is requested, this contract computed the amount of keysthat could be deposited depending on the amount available in the contract.
+It then tried to retrievevalidator keys by callings its internal virtual method _getNextValidators.
+This method should beoverriden by the implementing contract to provide [0; _keyCount] keys when invoked.

-*_onValidatorKeyRequest must be overriden.*

 ## Methods